abdullah2891/solar_energy_calculator/README.md

 Summary of end-user application, `run.py`
 ---------------------
 This application is a command-line interface to the simple model in `basic.py`.
-It produces a visualizion of the performance of a photovoltaic energy collection and storage system over the course of one year of operation on an hour-by-hour basis, based on a variety of parameters:
+It produces a visualization of the performance of a photovoltaic energy collection and storage system over the course of one year of operation on an hour-by-hour basis, based on a variety of parameters:

  - Geographic location